scarf-sh/scarf-js/README.md

 - Limited dependency tree information.
 Scarf sends the name and version of the package(s) that directly depend on scarf-js.
 Additionally, scarf-js will send SHA256-hashed name and version for the following packages in the dependency tree:
   - Packages that depend on a package that depends on scarf-js.
   - The root package of the dependency tree.
-This allows Scarf to provide maintainers information about which public packages are using their own, without exposing identifying details of non-public packages.
+This allows Scarf to provide information for maintainers about which public packages are using their own, without exposing identifying details of non-public packages.

-You can have scarf-js print the exact JSON payload it sends by settings `SCARF_VERBOSE=true` in your environment.
+You can have scarf-js print the exact JSON payload it sends by setting `SCARF_VERBOSE=true` in your environment.

 #### As a user of a package using scarf-js, how can I opt out of analytics?